 On your site, you talk about your work as “portals into another world.”
 Can you say more about that?
 And maybe how that's played into some pieces you've shown in Wassaic?
-I’m thinking of Moonrise Horizon Planet Nine from last year’s exhibition, in particular.
+I’m thinking of Moonrise Horizon on Planet 9 from last year’s exhibition, in particular.

 I’m really interested in all these new discoveries with space and particle physics; how they've actually discovered that there's a strong likelihood that there are other dimensions all existing simultaneously, things like that.
 And since coming to Wassaic for the first time, I’ve started to think about the thin line between what's real and what's not real.
 Because we’re starting to find out that some of the things that we thought were fantastical and totally unreal in the past are actually real.
 New Age-y people talk about things like “manifesting energies,” so I’ve been thinking about that, and playing with this idea of manifesting the things that are in the paintings.
 What is the plane of a painting?
 What is that framing device?
 Is it a portal into another world?
 If you were to step through, would what’s on the other side be this other world that you're viewing from the outside?

 Last time I was here was the first time I started to play with objects in conjunction with painting.
 I had the paintings standing up almost like they were anthropomorphic, and objects bordering the installation.
 So it's this idea of: did you pass through this world and this object was left behind?
 Or is part of that world beginning to manifest in our world?
 Moonrise Horizon on Planet Nine is me having fun with the idea of what that other world would like.
 Focusing on that part of it as opposed to the picture plane part of it.

 It’s something I've continued to play with.
 Things have become less abstract, more literal and silly.